skroutz/developer.skroutz.gr/content/guides/authentication.md

 `response_type` | `String` | yes       | `The value should be "code"`
 `scope`         | `String` | no        | `The space separated set of permissions your application wishes`

-If everything went OK, you are redirected to
+If everything went OK and the user granted your the requested permissions declared in the scope parameter, you are redirected to:

 <pre class="terminal">
 http://redirect_uri?code=a_valid_authorization_code